-As the moon orbits Earth, it changes phase in an orderly way.
-Follow these links to understand the various phases of the moon.
+Bottom line: As the moon orbits Earth, it changes phase in an orderly way.
+New moon comes on May 15 at 11:48 UTC.

-Deborah Byrd created the EarthSky radio series in 1991 and EarthSky.org in 1994.
+Deborah Byrd created the EarthSky radio series in 1991 and founded EarthSky.org in 1994.
 Today, she serves as Editor-in-Chief of this website.
 She has won a galaxy of awards from the broadcasting and science communities, including having an asteroid named 3505 Byrd in her honor.
 A science communicator and educator since 1976, Byrd believes in science as a force for good in the world and a vital tool for the 21st century.
 "Being an EarthSky editor is like hosting a big global party for cool nature-lovers," she says.